Reimagining Patriotism, According to My Father

 August 23, 2024

 Although the 2024 general election presents an opportunity to shape national policy, it should not restrict our vision of what community can be.
-Love of country, as a construction of our larger community, is not confined to electoral politics.
-Our social fabric is woven at the grassroots level by making the ideals of solidarity a reality in our everyday lives.
-Like my father, we can start with those around us, cultivating authentic—and patient—connections that emphasize collective well-being and mutual aid.
+Love of country need not be confined to electoral politics.
+The social fabric of our nation is woven at the grassroots level by making the ideals of solidarity a reality in our everyday lives.
+Like my father, we can start by helping those around us, cultivating authentic—and patient—connections that emphasize collective well-being and mutual aid.
 Fantasy, in this context, is not a tool of manipulation but an unwavering expression of our desire to love and connect with others, even those beyond our immediate orbit.
 By embracing a form of make-believe that combines grand aspirations with decisive local action, we can transform a superficial love of country into a force that nurtures our shared humanity beyond the ballot box.